DanielsWebDevelopment/AllInOne-Financial-Website/README.md

 ## The feautues include, but not limited too,

-- implentation of allowing users to search for the type of bank.
+- implementation of allowing users to search for the type of bank.
-- implentation of allowing users to shop or make bill Payments.
+- implementation of allowing users to shop or make bill Payments.

-## Below are the Screenshots of the Website Structure
+## Below are the Screenshots of the Website's Structure
 (Main Section)
 ![img2](https://github.com/DanielsWebDevelopment/AllinOne-Financial-Website/assets/129445203/5fc38b29-4955-4140-9669-a09b964521b1)